This year’s Earth Overshoot Day falls on July 28

 The Ecological Footprint is the most comprehensive biological resource accounting metric available.
-On the basis of 15,000 data points per country per year, it adds up all of people’s competing demands for biologically productive areas – food, timber, fibers, carbon sequestration, and accommodation of infrastructure.
-Currently, carbon emissions from burning fossil fuel make up 60 percent of humanity’s Ecological Footprint.
+Based on 15,000 data points per country per year, it adds up all of people’s competing demands for biologically productive areas – food, timber, fibers, carbon sequestration, and accommodation of infrastructure.
+Currently, the carbon footprint, i.e., the carbon emissions from burning fossil fuel, make up 61 percent of humanity’s Ecological Footprint.
 The National Footprint and Biocapacity Accounts are now produced by FoDaFo with York University in Toronto.

 About Global Footprint Network